Circle of Life: Act II

 At the end of Act II, Simba's friends and family acknowledge him as the rightful king after Scar's defeat.
 Rafiki crowns Simba with the mantle of kingship after his victory and Simba ascends Pride Rock.
 There he gives a mighty roar which echoes across the whole kingdom, and the animals come back to the Pride Lands to recognise and salute Simba as the rightful king.
-The musical ends as Rafiki presents Simba and Nala's newborn cub to all of the animals, followed by a blackout that finishes Act II and leads to the curtain call at the end of the performance.
+The musical ends as Rafiki presents Simba and Nala's newborn cub (Fluffy) to all of the animals, followed by a blackout that finishes Act II and leads to the curtain call at the end of the performance.

-The assembly of animals that appear are slightly different from the beginning of Act I. There are no wildebeests or adult elephant, only two zebras instead of three, nine gazelles instead of twelve, and half of the bird performers instead of four.
+The assembly of animals that appear are slightly different from the start of the first act.
+There are no wildebeests nor adult elephants, only two zebras instead of three, nine gazelles instead of twelve, and half of the bird performers instead of four.
 Only the baby elephant, the rhino, the giraffes, three cranes, the cheetah, and the birds appear as poles on cranes as kites.